bernhardg67/SSD-Read-Speed-Degen-Test/README.md

     # device_id      inode_number    Age_in_Seconds   Size_in_Bytes  Time           MB_per_Second
            41          1930962           80049            1451      1.2390e-06      1.1169e+03
         66305               28          119819        14150988      1.3628e-03      9.9029e+03
 Note: The first file is too small -- typical read speed on this system is ~2.5GB/s for large files.
 The high read speed (~10GB/s) of the second file was caused by cashing -- the file was on purpose read twice to demonstrate the effect.

+## Limitations
+The file age is derived from the file's mtime (time when the file content was last modified).
+This time stamp can be changed,  e.g. files can be younger or display a negative age.
+A solution would be to use date of birth if mtime is older or discard these files .
+However this has not been implemented since I don't know an easy way to get date of birth: stat() does not provide this information and not all file systems provide this information.

 ## Grafical Display of the Results
 For graphical display gnuplot or a spreadsheet have to be used.
 Since read speed will vary for individual files plotting an average read speed versus file age (e.g. in steps of months) should give a reliable trend.